For the millions of people who suffer from acne, sun damage or even worse, skin cancer, there is a light of hope - photodynamic therapy or PDT.

 Photodynamic therapy uses the sophistication of the light-sensitive agent, Levulan Kerastick (5-aminolevulinic acid or 5-ALA) and light energy.
 Omnilux PDT™ is a remarkable new way to treat many skin conditions including resistant and cystic type acne, Actinic Keratoses, Bowen's disease, superficial Basal and squamous cell carcinomas.
 PDT also leaves the patient with excellent cosmetic results in very little recovery time.
 5-ALA-PDT helped decrease redness, reduce sun spots and freckles and it improved the overall appearance of skin including fine lines and rough skin.

-Omnilux ALA - PDT™ is a two-step process requiring application of a drug and then exposure to a certain type of light.
+Omnilux ALA - PDT™ is a two-step process requiring application of a medicine and then exposure to a certain type of light.

 Step 1: The first step is the application of the photosensitizing agent Levulan.
 This topical solution is left on your skin for 30 -90 minutes for treatment of acne, 3 hours for AKs & Bowem's disease, and 6 hours for sBBC's.
 The absorption of the Levulan essentially turns the acne and oil glands into "targets" for the next step - light.
 The photosensitizer in the neoplastic tissue is stimulated producing cytotoxic species, such as singlet oxygen, resulting in photo-oxidation, cell death and tumor destruction.

-Post ? treatment: Following the treatment PDT-treated skin is very sensitive and may be inflamed.
-Hydrocortisone 1% may alleviate inflammation without side affects.
+Post-treatment: Following the treatment PDT-treated skin is very sensitive and may be inflamed.
+Hydrocortisone 1% may alleviate inflammation without side effects.
 Thin application of nonirritating moisturizers such as Aquaphor or Cetaphil would help to alleviate dry skin.
 Patients should avoid use of Vitamin E, high potency corticosteroids, aloe vera, herbal agents and most moisturizers that may contain potentially irritating and sensitizing preservatives and perfumes.

-The Levulan Kerastick for Topical Solution plus Omnilux™ Light Photodynamic Therapy is indicated for the treatment of minimally to moderately thick actinic keratoses (Grade 1 or 2) of the face or scalp, Bowen's disease, superficial Basal cell carcinomas.
+The Levulan Kerastick for Topical Solution plus Omnilux™ Light Photodynamic Therapy is indicated for the treatment of severe acne, minimally to moderately thick actinic keratoses (Grade 1 or 2) of the face or scalp, Bowen's disease, superficial Basal cell carcinomas.
 Who should NOT use Levulan?

 Levulan Kerastick should not be used by patients who have cutaneous photosensitivity at wavelengths at 400-450 nm, porphyria, or known allergies to porphyrins.
 Levulan Kerastick has not been tested on patients with inherited or acquired coagulation defects.
 There have been no formal studies of the interaction of Levulan Kerastick for Topical Solution with any other drugs and no drug-specific interactions were noted during any of the controlled clinical trials.
 It is possible that concomitant use of other known photosensitizing agents might increase the photosensitivity reaction of actinic keratoses treated with the Levulan Kerastick.
 It is important to tell your physician if you are taking any oral medications or using any topical prescription or non-prescription products on your face or scalp.
 Tell your doctor if you are pregnant or nursing.